cloud-gov/aws-elasticsearch-example/migrator/README.md

 Migrating Elasticsearch services with snapshots
 ===============================================

-The following with example CF deployment is an overview of migrating to the new AWS Elasticsearch service using a snapshot from the legacy Elasticsearch service.
+The following example CF deployment is an overview of migrating to the new AWS Elasticsearch service using a snapshot from the legacy Elasticsearch service.

 ## Getting started